-In 2009, the Board acted as the Nominating Committee.
-The Board met twice during the first quarter of 2010 to approve the slate of nominees standing for election by the shareholders.
+In 2011, the Nominating Committee met once during the fourth quarter of 2011 to approve the slate of nominees standing for election by the shareholders.

 Our board of directors has adopted a written charter for the nominating committee setting out the functions that it is to perform.
 The text of the charter is available on our website at www.fullhouseresorts.com.